Image

 The show will be performed at The Well Church in Saline, located at 211 Willis Rd.
 Show dates and times are Thursday, May 15 at 7 pm, Friday, May 16 at 7 pm, Saturday, May 17 at 2 pm and 7 pm, and Sunday, May 18 at 2 pm.
 Tickets are available on the Saline Area Players website: https://sites.google.com/salineareaplayers.org/saline-area-players/home/.
 Tickets are priced at $11 for seniors/students and $16 for adults.
 Cash or check payment at the door saves $1 per ticket.
 Note:The Well Church has stairs to enter.

-Sunny, with a high of 90 and low of 64 degrees.
-Sunny in the morning, clear overnight.
+Moderate rain, with a high of 38 and low of 31 degrees.
+Overcast during the morning, heavy snow in the afternoon and evening, overcast overnight.